Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Prime caterpillar graftings

 We claim that if the star-graph path of a fully leafed saturated caterpillar $\mathcal{C}$ contains at least one pair of edges forming an angle of $\frac{8\pi}{5}$, then this star-graph path uniquely determines the saturated caterpillar $\mathcal{C}$.
 Indeed, an angle of measure $\frac{8\pi}{5}$ has the conjugate angle $\frac{2\pi}{5}$.
 Since there exists no prime caterpillar with an angle of $\frac{2\pi}{5}$, an angle measuring $\frac{8\pi}{5}$ on one side and $\frac{2\pi}{5}$ on the other side can correspond only to a prime caterpillar forming an angle of $\frac{8\pi}{5}$.
 The only possible prime caterpillar for such an angle is $PC_4$.
 By Proposition~\ref{prop: alternance}, the rest of the star-graph path of $\mathcal{C}$ completely determines the saturated caterpillar $\mathcal{C}$.
-Hence, there is no ambiguity in using a star-graph path containing at least one angle that measures $\frac{8\pi}{5}$ on one side to represent a fully leafed saturated caterpillar.
+Hence, we can use a star-graph path containing at least one angle that measures $\frac{8\pi}{5}$ on one side to represent a fully leafed saturated caterpillar.

-Just as we did with prime caterpillars, we find paths in the star-graphs that are primitives blocks to construct bigger fully leafed caterpillars.
+Just as we did with prime caterpillars, we find paths in the star-graphs that are primitive blocks to construct bigger fully leafed caterpillars.
 We call the caterpillars corresponding to these paths \textbf{sea caterpillars}, and we present them in Figure \ref{fig:chenilles marines}.